Mattlk13/GoMeetPostresql/README.md

 # GoMeetPostresql
-Heres a small template for interacting with a Postgresql database written in Go.
-Will be a library very soon...
+Heres a small wrapper for interacting with a Postgresql database written in Go.

 `go run gomeetpostgresql.go`